speedAccount2/y-License/README.md

 # y-License
-License for servers using y-anticrash
+License for servers using my plugins